mapwatch/mapwatch/README.md

 ### Why?

 Seeing how much time I spend in each map, and how much time I waste screwing around in town, helps me play more efficiently.
+Maybe it'll help you too.
 Also, numbers are fun.

 ### How do Zana missions work?